RafaelCS-Aula/projecto_fp_imfj1_2020/README.md

 ## Methodology

 For this project, most of the game and engine structure developed was based on the functionality of the `Unity Engine` and the `Godot Engine`, both of which the author was familiar with.
 These engines, more so `Unity`, were used as references on how to structure the needed expansions to the engine and the new classes that didn't immediately deal with gameplay logic.
-This made for an overall smooth development experience as most setbacks came from math errors and the author's inexperience with `Python`.
+This made for an overall smooth development experience as most setbacks came from math errors and the author's inexperience with `Python`, these setbacks required some research, and solutions were found in the places listed bellow in the _References_ section.
 ## Implemented Features

 * Title and Game screens